 You are currently browsing the category archive for the ‘Faculty’ category.

-On April 19, the department convened for an awards banquet to recognize the best among undergraduates, graduate students, and faculty.
+On April 17, the department convened for an awards banquet that recognized the best among undergraduate and graduate students, as well as faculty.
 This year’s award recipients are:

 Omicron Delta Epsilon inductees: